utiasDSL/crazyflie_docs/docs/index.rst

 Welcome to the Crazyflie documentation of the Learning Systems and Robotics Lab (LSY) @ TUM.

+This documentation is currently under construction.
+Please refer to the official documentation at https://www.bitcraze.io/documentation/ for more information.

 .. toctree::
    :hidden:
    :maxdepth: 1